mf2012/elasticsearch-cloud-deploy/README.md

 * Azure deployment (under `terraform-azure`)
 * Google Cloud Platform deployment (coming soon)

+Required:
+* Terraform 0.11.15
+* Packer 1.5.5

 ## Usage

 Clone this repo to work locally.
 You might want to fork it in case you need to apply some additional configurations or commit changes to the variables file.

 Create images with Packer (see `packer` folder in this repo), and then go into the terraform folder and run `terraform plan`.
 See README files in each respective folder.

 ## tfstate

 Once you run `terraform apply` on any of the terraform folders in this repo, a file `terraform.tfstate` will be created.
 This file contains the mapping between your cloud elements to the terraform configuration.
 Make sure to keep this file safe.

 See [this guide](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#.fbb2nalw6) for a discussion on tfstate management and locking between team members.